ivan-zapreev/SR2JLIB/README.md

 is_prop_pnodes = false;
 tm_vs_ntm = 0.5;
 ```

-Choosing the value for `max_ts` depends on `grammar` in a sense that a grammar using many `Math` class methods will result in hard-to-compute functions which will impact the performance of fitness computation.
+Choosing the value for `max_ts` depends on a concrete `grammar` in a sense that a grammar using many `Math` class methods will result in hard-to-compute functions which will likely have a negative impact on the performance of fitness computations.
 In such cases the tree size may be chosen to be smaller than in case of, e.g., a grammar defining polynomials.
-In general the tree size defines the number of nodes in the tree.
+In general, the tree size defines the number of nodes in the tree.
 Each expression node adds one to the tree size.

-Similarly, `max_gd` (maximum grammar depth) also depends on `grammar`.
-It should be set to an upper bound of the grammar depth which is defined as the maximum minimum size for each instantiated function in the grammar.
-In general one can simply set this value to, e.g. 1000 and try setting up the grammar.
-If the grammar depth turns out to be larger, which is unlikely, then an error will be reported.
-It is possible however to create a grammars with unbounded maximum grammar depth, such grammars are not supported as they are not feasible, e.g.:
+Similarly, `max_gd` - *maximum grammar depth* (**MGD**) is also `grammar` specific.
+It should be set to an upper bound of the MGD which is defined as the maximum (over all functions) of minimum (over all function instances) expression sizes.
+For simplicity, one can simply set `max_gd` to some rather high value to, e.g. 1000, and try setting up the grammar.
+If the actual MGD turns out to be larger, which is very unlikely, a corresponding error will be reported.
+Setting the value of `max_gd` ​​​​​​​above the actual MGD does not result in any performance overheads.
+It is possible however to create a grammars with unbounded MGD, such grammars are not supported as they are not feasible, e.g.:

 ```
 R := [x1+x2](R,R)
 ```

-To fix this grammar one can simply a terminal expression such as:
+Clearly, `R` is defined recursively but without explicit or implicit use of any terminal expressions.
+To fix this grammar and make it bounded one needs to simply add a terminal expression, such as:

 ```
 R := [x1](D); [x1+x2](R,R)
 ```
-The maximum grammar depth in this case will be 3.
+The maximum grammar depth in this case will be 3 and as a rule of thumb: *"A grammar will have a bounded MGD if each grammar expression can be instantiated as a finite expression tree"*.

 The `ProcessManagerConfig` is used to configure a process manager and has the following constructor: